What are dentures?

 How much are partial dentures?

 Fixed partial dentures cost from up to $5000 for a plate and $10000 for a full set, whereas flexible partial dentures cost up to $1500.
-Instasmile clip-on veneers cost from $350 per arch, so are $1000’s cheaper.
+Instasmile clip-on veneers cost from $500 per arch to cover missing teeth, so are $1000’s cheaper.

 You will also have to pay for tooth extraction